HemitSystemutvikling/ePROM/IntegrasjonsguideV2.1.0.md

 * metadata - Optional.
 Metadata to send with the order.
 Pass metadata, like the patient age, as a parameter to this method using an stringified JSON object (ex.
 JSON.stringify({ age: 76 }))
 * dontStoreCompletedFormInPha - Optional.
 If true, the completed form will not be stored in the patients "Personlig helsearkiv" (Helsenorge) or sent to secure digital mailbox.
 Default: false
 * distributionRule - Optional.
 The rule used when deciding how to notify the patient ```{ Basic | AllowUnsecure | NoDistribution | BasicOrPaper | AllowUnsecureOrPaper | PaperOnly | HelsenorgeOnly | DigitalMailboxOnly | UnsecureOnly }```.
 Tallverdien kan sendes.
 Default: Basic
-* mustBeSigned - Optional.
-Whether the form must be signed
-* signingText - Optional.
-The text displyed for signing
 * physicalAddress - Optional.
 The address to use when sending to physical mailbox.
 If none is supplied, the address registered in Folkeregisteret is used.
 PhysicalAddress is a JSON object in the following format:
 ```
 {